STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 The generated test initiate an object from `NativeJavaClass` and pass it as one of the input parameters of the caller class (`NativeArray`).
 This object is passed through multiple classes (indicated in stack trace).
 Eventually, [`ScriptRuntime.toString(ScriptRuntime.java:803)`](projects/closure/lib/rhino/src/org/mozilla/javascript/ScriptRuntime.java#L783) calls [method `NativeJavaClass.getDefaultValue` of class `NativeJavaClass`](projects/closure/lib/rhino/src/org/mozilla/javascript/NativeJavaClass.java#L153).
 This method calls `toString`, which uses the `javaObject` variable without checking if it is null or noy, and it leads to a `NullPointerException`.

+__!
+New update:__ The code (dependency) has been removed in later versions of **closure**.
+The issue is related to the class `projects/closure/lib/rhino/src/org/mozilla/javascript/FunctionObject`, which belongs to an external library (https://github.com/mozilla/rhino/blob/master/src/org/mozilla/javascript/NativeArray.java).

 ## ST38